MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-class-type.md

 **How:**

-1. Place your cursor on the line where there is a red squiggle indicating you've used a class that doesn't yet exist.
+1. Place your cursor on the line where there is a red squiggle.
+The red squiggle indicates a class that doesn't yet exist.

    - C#: